miksik98/HarmonySolverPlugin/README.md

 Before you will click *Solve*, you should open a score with only soprano voice.
 Remember not to use rests.

+Each note of melody will be harmonized.
+The number of chords will be equal to number of notes.

 There are also some example scores in folder /examples/soprano.